ObieBent/okd-upi-install/README.md

 ```

-4. Check the install-config yaml if it is populated as expected
+4. Check if the install-config yaml is populated as expected
 ```sh
 vim ~/ocp-install/install-config.yaml
 ```